Kicksecure/security-misc/README.md

 - CD-ROM/DVD: Blacklist modules required for CD-ROM/DVD devices.

-- Framebuffer Drivers: Blacklisted as they are well-known to be buggy, cause kernel panics, and are generally only used by legacy devices.

 - Miscellaneous: Blacklist an assortment of other modules to prevent them from automatically loading.